tsduck/tsduck/src/doc/building.md

 The first command installs the GCC 11 packages.
 The second command defines the required environment variables in the current process.
 The last one builds TSDuck.
 Note that the GCC 11 packages are available in the AppStream repository.
 Make sure to have activated it first.

-Other distros such as Ubuntu, Debian and others have equivalent alternative packages for GCC 11, with different names, when they come with an older version of GCC.
+Older versions of other distros such as Ubuntu, Debian and others have equivalent alternative packages for GCC 11, with different names, when they come with an older version of GCC.

-If your distro is too old and doesn't provide any GCC 11 package, then you cannot build TSDcuk version 3.36 and higher.
-On such systems, the highest version which can be built is 3.25.
+If your distro is too old and doesn't provide any GCC 11 package, then you cannot build TSDuck version 3.36 and higher.
+On such systems, the highest TSDuck version which can be built is 3.35.
 This is the cost of obsolescence...

-### Hardware device libraries
+### Hardware device libraries {#hwlibunix}

 Dektec DTAPI : The command `make` at the top level will automatically download the LinuxSDK from the Dektec site.
 There is no manual setup for DTAPI on